 See the NSW Health Maternal influenza vaccination - evidence review for further information on the safety and efficacy of influenza vaccination during pregnancy, and the research supporting the role influenza vaccination during pregnancy has to protect pregnant women from influenza and its complications in pregnancy, and to protect newborns against influenza during the critical early months of life.

 Influenza vaccination and pregnancy information for antenatal care providers

 Influenza vaccination during pregnancy should be routine - safety is well established and both maternal and infant benefit is proven.

-See the Influenza information for antenatal care providers webpage for updated information on the key messages and measures for flu and pregnancy, links to influenza vaccination advice from RANZCOG and from the Australian Immunisation Handbook (NHMRC), and for links to flu and pregnancy resources for antenatal care providers.
+See Influenza information for antenatal care providers for updated information on the key messages and measures for flu and pregnancy, links to influenza vaccination advice from RANZCOG and from the Australian Immunisation Handbook (NHMRC), and for links to flu and pregnancy resources for antenatal care providers.